 Rehabilitation can improve joint health, strengthen muscles, aid healing and relieve pain.

 Adequan® (polysulfated glycosaminoglycan) equine formulations are also available at luitpoldanimalhealth.com.

 Adequan® Canine is recommended for intramuscular injection for the control of signs associated with non-infectious degenerative and/or traumatic arthritis of canine synovial joints.

 Important safety information

-Adequan® Canine (polysulfated glycosaminoglycan or PSGAG) should not be used in dogs who are hypersensitive to PSGAG or who have a known or suspected bleeding disorder.
+Adequan® Canine should not be used in dogs who are hypersensitive to PSGAG or who have a known or suspected bleeding disorder.
 It should be used with caution in dogs with renal or hepatic impairment.
-Side effects in clinical studies (pain at injection site, diarrhea and abnormal bleeding) were mild, transient and self-limiting.
-In post approval experience, death has been reported in some cases; vomiting, anorexia, depression/ lethargy and diarrhea have also been reported.
+Adverse reactions in clinical studies (transient pain at injection site, transient diarrhea, and abnormal bleeding) were mild and self-limiting.
+In post approval experience, death has been reported in some cases; vomiting, anorexia, depression/lethargy and diarrhea have also been reported.
 The safe use of PSGAG in breeding, pregnant or lactating dogs has not been evaluated.
-For complete prescribing and safety information, please see the product insert.
+For additional safety information, please see full prescribing information.